ashupats2005/student_agent/README.md

 | `/search`                  | GET    | Search profiles               |
 | `/health`                  | GET    | Health check/test             |

+## API Testing Example

+Below is an example of testing the `/student/create` endpoint using Postman.
+This demonstrates how to send a POST request with JSON data to create a new student profile.

 ## Seed Data

 Initial student profiles, skills, and project data are loaded from `seed.sql` and displayed via the UI for demo/testing purposes.